antoncl/libTemplateEngine/src/doc/mainpage.md

 Those requirements are quite fluffy, e.g. what does *lightweight* mean?

 For my purposes lightweight means, no external dependencies!
 I've had to compromise a bit on this goal.
-The unit tests depends on [boost](http://www.boost.org/ "link to the boost library homepage"), the build environment depends on [cmake](https://cmake.org/ "link to the cmake library") and this documentation depends on [doxygen](http://www.stack.nl/~dimitri/doxygen/ "link to the doxygen application").
+The unit tests depends on [boost][Boost], the build environment depends on [cmake][CMake] and this documentation depends on [doxygen][doxygen].
 The core library can be build without boost and doxygen.

 Another aspect of lightweight is that is builds as a static link library, a .a or .lib file, rather than a .so or .dll file.
 I doubt that this library will gain such popularity that the hazzles of yet another install time component is worth the effort.